 Exit TeamViewer, and Run It Only When You Need It

 Our first suggestion is both an immediate action you need to take and a general suggestion for future use.
-First, because the source of the computer compromises appears to be poor security practices, we’re going to do one thing right away: shut TeamViewer temporarily off and update it, and, while the application is turned off, we’re going to update the security on your TeamViewer account through the company’s webpage.
+First, compromises are often a result of poor security practices, we’re going to do one thing right away: shut TeamViewer temporarily off and update it, and, while the application is turned off, we’re going to update the security on your TeamViewer account through the company’s webpage.
 (More on this in the next section.)

 As a general future consideration, only run the TeamViewer application when you need it.
-Let’s say that a year from now there is, in fact, a major security breach on the TeamViewer side of things.
+That way, even when there is a vulnerability in the program (like the one just discovered and patched), you won’t be in nearly as much danger.
 An application that isn’t running can’t cause any trouble for you.
 While we understand that some people keep TeamViewer on 24/7 as part of their workflow, and if you absolutely have to, fine.
 But if you only use it occasionally in your home, or you’re one of the people who only turns it on to occasionally troubleshoot a relative’s computer, then don’t leave it running all day, every day.
 This is the single best way to avoid giving someone access to your machine.